Join

 We’re not looking to crown ‘the best’ collection.
 We’re looking for collections —of all shapes, sizes, and types — that tell interesting contemporary stories about how historic houses are recognising new challenges, responding to changing audiences and interests, or reimagining the composition or presentation of their contents.

-Watch the video below on the 2023 winner – Ushaw Historic House, Chapel & Gardens
+Watch the video below on the 2024 winner – Grimsthorpe Castle.

-Will Richards is Deputy Chairman and a Director of Dreweatts and Forum Auctions and is based at Dreweatts’ Pall Mall office in London and at the Donnington Priory salerooms in Newbury.
-He has over 30 years’ experience in the auction business.
-Previously with Phillips and Bonhams, Will joined Dreweatts as a Director in May 2008.
+Will Richards is Co-Chairman of Gurr Johns’ Auction Division (Dreweatts and Forum Auctions) alongside Harry Smith and is based at Dreweatts’ Pall Mall office in London and at the Donnington Priory salerooms in Newbury.
+He has over 30 years’ experience in the auction business and has been responsible for many of the single owner and collections sales held at Dreweatts.

 Will advises an international body of private clients, institutions and public galleries on all aspects of managing collections.